HelpBits/docs/README.md

 # docs
 Welcome to docs!
-Our public repository to manage all the public documentation for TuristeApp.
+Our public repository to manage all the documentation for TuristeApp.

 Here we are hosting:
 - The Wiki Site (user guide)